• Fri, 20. March 2026

 • Innsbruck, Congress Innsbruck, Tyrol Hall

-Swiss conductor Mario Venzago, former long-time principal conductor of the Bern Symphony Orchestra, plunges into the waves of Felix Mendelssohn Bartholdy's " Ocean Calm and Happy Voyage" at the beginning of the concert.
-The composer was inspired to write his vivid musical depiction of the sea by Goethe's maritime verses in his pair of poems of the same name.
-Shortly before, Mendelssohn Bartholdy had also seen the sea with his own eyes: in 1829, he undertook a journey through Scotland and Wales, where he also had his first ideas for the Reformation Symphony.
-The symphony celebrating the church revolution takes up Luther's chorale "A Mighty Fortress" in the finale, while the first movement is, according to its creator, "a thick animal with bristles."
-Accordingly, the work, which today is an integral part of the classical-romantic orchestral repertoire, had a difficult start: the premiere in Berlin was canceled, it was heavily criticized in Paris, and the perfectionist composer was plagued by self-doubt, so that the musical creed was not printed until two decades after his death.
+At the start of the concert, Swiss conductor Mario Venzago—former and long-time music director of the Bern Symphony Orchestra—plunges into the waves of Felix Mendelssohn Bartholdy’s *Calm Sea and Happy Voyage*.
+The composer drew inspiration for his vivid musical depiction of the sea from the maritime verses of Goethe’s two poems of the same name.
+Shortly before that, Mendelssohn Bartholdy had also seen the sea with his own eyes: in 1829, he undertook a journey through Scotland and Wales, where he also conceived the initial ideas for his Reformation Symphony.
+The symphony, composed to celebrate the Protestant Reformation, takes up Luther’s chorale “A Mighty Fortress” in the finale; according to the composer, the first movement is “a thick beast with bristles.”
+Consequently, the work—which today is an indispensable part of the classical-romantic orchestral repertoire—faced significant challenges: the premiere in Berlin was canceled, it was met with harsh criticism in Paris, and the perfectionist composer was plagued by self-doubt, so that this musical creed was not published until two decades after his death.

-Joseph Haydn's Trumpet Concerto in E-flat major joins the festive trumpet sounds at the end of the overture and in the finale of the symphony.
-Written especially for the then-novel invention of the Viennese court trumpeter Anton Weidinger – the valve trumpet – the work became one of the most important standard works of its genre.
-Former ECHO Rising Star Simon Höfele was awarded the OPUS KLASSIK in 2020 for his albumStandards featuring trumpet concertos by Haydn and others.
+Joseph Haydn’s Trumpet Concerto in E-flat major joins the festive trumpet sounds at the end of the overture and in the finale of the symphony.
+Written specifically for the once-novel invention of the Viennese court trumpeter Anton Weidinger—the valve trumpet—the work evolved into one of the most important standard works of its genre.
+For his album*Standards* featuring trumpet concertos by Haydn and others, former ECHO Rising Star Simon Höfele was awarded the OPUS KLASSIK in 2020.

 • Upcoming dates